Semi-Quantum Money: Trapdoor Claw-Free Families and 1-of-2 Puzzles

 (where $V_2$ is defined in Eq.~\eqref{eq:V_2_definition}). \begin{fact} For every polynomially bounded function $n:\NN \mapsto \NN$, the 1-of-2 puzzle $\mathcal Z^n$ is $1-h$-hard if and only if the weakly verifiable puzzle $\mathcal{\hat Z}^n$ is $1-h$-hard. \end{fact} This fact follows from the observation that the hardness property of the 1-of-2 puzzle $\mathcal Z$ is equivalent to the hardness of the weakly verifiable puzzle $\hat{\mathcal Z}$ (see Definitions~\ref{def:puzzle} and~\ref{def:1-of-2_puzzle}).
 Furthermore, the hardness of $\mathcal Z^n$ is equivalent to the hardness of $\hat{\mathcal Z}^n$ (see Definitions~\ref{def:repetition} and~\ref{def:repetition_weakly_verifiable_puzzle}).

-Canetti, Halevi and Steiner proved a parallel repetition theorem for weakly verifiable puzzles. \begin{theorem}[\cite{CHS05}] Let $\epsilon:\NN \mapsto [0,1]$ be an efficiently computable function, let $n:\NN \mapsto \NN$ be efficiently computable and polynomially bounded, and let $\hat{\mathcal Z}=(G,V)$ be a weakly verifiable puzzle system.
-If $\hat{\mathcal Z}$ is $1-h$-hard, then $\hat{\mathcal Z}^n$, the n-fold repetition of $\hat{\mathcal Z}$, is $1- h^n$-hard. \end{theorem}
+Canetti, Halevi and Steiner proved a parallel repetition theorem for weakly verifiable puzzles. \begin{theorem}[{\cite[Theorem 1]{CHS05}}] Let $h:\NN \mapsto [0,1]$ be an efficiently computable function, let $n:\NN \mapsto \NN$ be efficiently computable and polynomially bounded, and let $\hat{\mathcal Z}=(G,V)$ be a weakly verifiable puzzle system.
+If $\hat{\mathcal Z}$ is $1-h$-hard, then $\hat{\mathcal Z}^n$, the n-fold repetition of $\hat{\mathcal Z}$, is $1-h^n$-hard. \end{theorem}

 Although the original proof of Canetti, Halevi and Steiner assumed that the hardness is with respect to a classical solver, the result holds also when we consider our definition, in which the solvers are quantum.
 The reason is as follows.
 Their proof maps an efficient solver of the n-fold repetition of a puzzle, which succeeds with probability which is non-negligibly higher than $1-h^n$, to an efficient solver that succeeds with probability non-negligibly higher than $1-h$ for a single puzzle, which is of course a contradiction.
-This reduction is black-box, and in particular there is no rewinding (which, of course, could cause an issue in the quantum setting).
+This reduction is black-box, and in particular there is no rewinding (which, of course, could cause an issue in the quantum setting)\footnote{The weakly verifiable puzzle $\hat{Z}$ constructed from a 1-of-2 puzzle is classical --- each attempt to solve the puzzle creates a new quantum state, so even when running a solver for a puzzle multiple times there is indeed no rewinding.}.
+For completeness, a sketch of their proof is provided in \cref{sec:parallel_repetition_weakly_verifiable_puzzles}.

 We use Theorem~\ref{thm:parallel_repetition_weakly_verifiable_puzzles} to prove the soundness of the 1-of-2 puzzle $\mathcal Z^n$.
-We assume $\mathcal Z=(G,O,S,V)$ is $1-h$ hard.
+We assume $\mathcal Z=(G,O,S,V)$ is $1-h$-hard.
 We define the weakly verifiable puzzle $\hat{ \mathcal Z}=(G,V_2)$.
-By the equivalence in Fact~\ref{fct:equivalence_of_hardness}, we know that $\hat{ \mathcal Z}$ is also $1-h$ hard.
+By the equivalence in Fact~\ref{fct:equivalence_of_hardness}, we know that $\hat{ \mathcal Z}$ is also $1-h$-hard.
 By Theorem~\ref{thm:parallel_repetition_weakly_verifiable_puzzles}, we know that $\hat{ \mathcal Z}^n$ is $1-h^n$-hard.
 Using the equivalence in Fact~\ref{fct:equivalence_of_hardness} again, we conclude that $\mathcal Z^n$ is $1-h^n$-hard, which completes the proof. \end{proof}

 \begin{corollary} A weak 1-of-2 puzzle implies a strong 1-of-2 puzzle. \end{corollary}

 Note that we define a weak 1-of-2 puzzle to have completeness $\eta=1$.
 We refrain from answering the question whether any puzzle in which $\eta(\secpar)-h(\secpar)$ is noticeable, implies a strong puzzle.